 How The Coital Alignment Technique Works

+The position works because it provides stimulation to the woman’s clitoris during intercourse.
 There’s a clear shift in position as you can see in the video.
 And you might wonder if the man’s penis will slip out of his partner.
+But the couple should have no more difficulty in preventing the man’s penis slipping out of her vagina than they would during “conventional” intercourse.
+Another benefit is that the woman experiences less discomfort around the vaginal opening or internally.

 In fact there should be no discomfort at all.
 If there is, it is most likely caused by the man breaking the co-operative rhythm of movement as he approaches climax.
 It’s a man’s hard and fast thrusting which can cause a woman discomfort and prevent her moving towards her own climax.
+A man may do this as his instinctive desire to thrust harder and faster takes over.
+Such thrusting may produce discomfort around the rectum and vagina in a significant number of women.

+But the CAT is – or at least should be – different.
 Using the correctly coordinated pace and pattern of sexual movement prevents discomfort for the woman.
 And it also gradually builds up her sexual energy until she reaches orgasm.
+This applies through the entire duration of intercourse from start, through the buildup, to the eventual release of orgasm.

 For the women, clitoral stimulation is produced by rhythmic stimulation of the area of her clitoris by the closeness and pressure of the man’s pubic bone and penile shaft.
+The woman’s clitoris receives enough gradual stimulation for her to reach orgasm.
+Interestingly enough, most of the couples who learn how to enjoy the coital alignment technique report significantly greater pleasure in orgasm.

 They experience it as beginning in the penis or clitoris (in the man and woman respectively) and then radiating out through the entire pelvis, body and limbs.
 This kind of orgasm is often described as “complete and satisfying”.